 The following sketches are based on real cases of Empower Her Network.
 Their stories and information have been used to create composite sketches to ensure Empower Her Network does not exploit any one survivor’s experience.

 Trafficked from Guatemala, Sarah was convinced to come to the states by a man promising to pay for her cosmetology school in the states in exchange for a little work on the side.
-When Sarah arrived, she learned she’d been tricked.
-Her documents were taken, she had no means to communicate with her family or the outside world, and she was forced to clean a factory 7 days a week.
-After two years receiving less then a dollar a day and being held captive, the FBI raided the factory and Sarah was sent to receive services.
-She is sharp and motivated.
-As she awaits her trafficking Visa, a process that can take years, Empower Her Network is subsidizing tuition costs so she will be qualified for steady-wage employment when the time comes.
+Her documents were taken, she had no means to communicate with her family or the outside world, and she was trafficked for two years.
+After receiving help from law enforcement to get her trafficking visa and and crisis support for stability, Sarah was ready for Empower Her Network.
+Sarah has now moved into her own apartment with the help of EHN.
+She is working two jobs and looking to go to cosmetology school with her Empowerment Plan.

 Without a community, language skills or knowledge of social or legal systems in the US, immigrant girls and women have no safety nets.